BavoAndriessen/MasterThesisBavoAndriessen/framework/README.md

-See the python framework's [README.md](./deucalion/deucalionframework/README.md) for information on how to build it.
+See the python framework's [README.md](./deucalion/deucalionframework/README.md) for information on how to build and install it.

 See [sidecarinjection/README.md](./sidecarinjection/README.md) for information about the deucalion sidecar injector.